Back to All Posts

 St. Louis Science Center

-The Science Center is one of the only free nonprofit science museums in the country.
-It serves more than one million people each year, making it one of the largest science centers in the U.S. and abroad – and one of St. Louis’ best attractions for seniors.
+The St. Louis Science Center is one of the only free nonprofit science museums in the country.
+It serves more than 630,000 people each year, making it one of the largest science centers in the U.S. and abroad—and one of the best attractions in St. Louis for people of all ages.

-The campus features more than 700 interactive experiences in 10 galleries, as well as an indoor-outdoor GROW agricultural pavilion and gallery, its famous McDonnell Planetarium, and a four-story OMNIMAX® Theater.
+The campus features more than 700 interactive experiences in 10 galleries, as well as an indoor-outdoor GROW agricultural pavilion and gallery, its famous McDonnell Planetarium, and a five-story OMNIMAX® Theater.

 Hours of Operation